Lycol50/Lycol50/README.md

 - Live Production Tech (All operations)

 ### Experiences ⚡
+- Founder and CEO of PinesHosting
-- Plugin Developer at HoennPE Network
+- Former Plugin Developer at HoennPE Network
 - Volunteer Video Integrator and Volunteer All Around Live Prod Tech at Christ's Commission Fellowship - Alabang
 - Former Owner and Plugin Developer at PMnS (both PocketMine and Nukkit)
 - Former President and Support for Bedrock Servers at Green-Bull Minecraft Hosting
 - Former Server Administrator at SerenitySMP, Esquires Server, Verdanturf SMP, and KADALARO